BBOPlace-Bench: Benchmarking Black-Box Optimization for Chip Placement: Experiment

-\paragraph{GP-HPWL Comparisons} The experimental results of GP-HPWL on the ISPD cases are reported in Table~\ref{tab:gp-ispd}.
-Note that AlphaChip~\cite{nature-graph,alphachip} is not included in the table for comparison due to lack of data.
-Overall, the HPO problem formulation leads to the best performance, which is attributable to its capability of tuning the hyperparameters of the analytical placer DREAMPlace, which simultaneously accounts for both macros and standard cells.
+\paragraph{GP-HPWL Comparisons} The detailed GP-HPWL results on the ISPD cases are reported in the supplementary material.
+Note that AlphaChip~\cite{nature-graph,alphachip} is not included in the table for comparison because data are unavailable.
+Overall, the HPO problem formulation attains the highest rankings in this comparison, because it can tune the hyperparameters of the analytical placer DREAMPlace, which simultaneously accounts for both macros and standard cells.
 In contrast, the SP and MGO formulations focus exclusively on macros and disregard standard-cell information, thereby limiting their capacity to optimize GP-HPWL.
-As can be observed in Table~\ref{tab:gp-ispd}, when combined with different BBO algorithms (SA, Vanilla-EA, ES, PSO, and BO), HPO achieves substantially higher rankings than both MGO and SP, with HPO-Vanilla-EA attaining the best performance (average rank 2).
-SP formulation performs the worst due to its less effective search-space design.
-Among the BBO variants, Vanilla-EA and PSO retain their advantages within both HPO and MGO formulations; BO under the HPO formulation is the runner-up algorithm in terms of GP-HPWL evaluation, as optimizing the expensive GP-HPWL objective allows much fewer evaluations than optimizing MP-HPWL, which is advantageous for BO.
-Under GP-HPWL evaluation, the best BBO method (i.e., HPO-Vanilla-EA, average rank 2.0) still outperforms RL approaches (e.g., EfficientPlace~\cite{fast-place}, average rank 6.17) as well as analytical baselines (e.g., DREAMPlace~\cite{lin2020dreamplace}, average rank 9.67), highlighting the robustness of BBO in optimizing this more critical placement metric.
+As can be observed from these detailed results, when combined with different BBO algorithms (SA, GA, CMA-ES, PSO, and BO), HPO achieves substantially higher rankings than both MGO and SP, with HPO-GA attaining the top average rank (2.0).
+The SP formulation has the lowest rankings, likely due to its less effective search-space design.
+Among the BBO variants, GA is the strongest overall in this GP-HPWL comparison, whereas BO ranks second within both MGO and HPO.
+PSO remains competitive, especially in HPO, but its GP-HPWL ranks are lower than BO's in Table~\ref{tab:ispd-avg-rank}.
+This pattern is plausible because optimizing the expensive GP-HPWL objective allows much fewer evaluations than optimizing MP-HPWL, making BO's sample efficiency more useful.
+Under GP-HPWL evaluation, the top BBO method (i.e., HPO-GA, average rank 2.0) also ranks ahead of the reported RL approach (e.g., EfficientPlace~\cite{fast-place}, average rank 6.17) and analytical baseline (e.g., DREAMPlace~\cite{lin2020dreamplace}, average rank 9.83) in this table, showing competitive behavior on this metric under the current protocol.